 Voice of America

 $500Kin annual funding supports internships and summer research for Kenyon students.

-20,000alumni received resumes from the Class of 2020 through Kenyon Candidates, a new initiative by the Career Development Office.
+20,000alumni receive resumes from graduating seniors through Kenyon Candidates, an online publication produced by the Career Development Office.

 200 industries are represented by Kenyon’s global network of alumni and parent career mentors.

 96%of students engage in a career-building activity like interning, job shadowing or networking.

 Take part in one of many gold-standard campus internships, including opportunities at Gund Gallery, our professional art museum, and the Kenyon Review, one of the nation’s most celebrated literary journals.